British Nationality Act 1981: Other changes

 In some cases, transitional arrangements were made that preserved certain aspects of the old legislation.
-Most of these expired on 31 December 1987, five years after the Act came into force.
+Most of these expired on 31 December 1987, five years after the act came into force.

-After the Act
+Subsequent developments

-After the Falklands War, full British citizenship was granted to the Falkland Islanders by the British Nationality (Falkland Islands) Act 1983.
+After the Falklands War, full British citizenship was granted to the Falkland Islanders whose parents were not born in the United Kingdom by the British Nationality (Falkland Islands) Act 1983.
 Gibraltarians were also permitted to retain full British citizenship.

 Following the Chagos Archipelago handover agreement, the British government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty.

 Irish citizens are once again able to register as British Citizens after the enactment of the British Nationality (Irish Citizens) Act in July 2025.

 Criticism

 Critics argued that one of the main political motivations behind the new law was to deny most Hong Kong-born ethnic Chinese the right of residency in the United Kingdom in the years preceding the Sino-British Joint Declaration in 1984, and later the handover of Hong Kong (then the largest British colony by population) to the People's Republic of China in 1997.

 However, CUKCs from Hong Kong had lost their right of abode in the United Kingdom in 1968, unless they were already resident in the United Kingdom before the Commonwealth Immigrants Act.
 This decision would eventually be reversed in 2021.

-Special provisions made in the Act (for those who do not have another nationality and for those who lived a long time in the United Kingdom) means there is little pressure for any change to the current law.
+Special provisions made in the act (for those who do not have another nationality and for those who lived a long time in the United Kingdom) means there is little pressure for any change to the current law.
 Similar legislation was later enacted in Australia (1986), the Republic of Ireland (2004) and New Zealand (2005).